mkingopng/Websocket_Server/development.md

 1. Make changes to the codebase
 2. Run tests locally: `cargo test --all`
+3. run `cargo fmt` and `cargo clippy` to ensure code quality
+4. run `cargo check` to ensure the code compiles
+5. run e2e tests
-3. Commit your changes (the pre-commit hook will verify code quality)
+6. Commit your changes and run the pre-commit hook
-4. Submit a pull request
+7. Submit a pull request

 ## Coding Standards